andrea2702/WebPage_CV/src/content/work/robotics.md

 Computer Vision intern in the development of an object classification pipeline

-- Perform object identification with different methods: Yolov, Faster-R-CNN, SAM and Grounding Dino
-- Use classical computer vision methods
+- Develop an algorithm to detect objects in an image using different methos: Yolov5, Faster-R-CNN, SAM and GroudingDino.
+Evaluating the results of each method and selecting the best.
+- Filter the results of the previous detection using geometrical methods.
+- Desing an algoritm to sort the results and send them to the main pipeline.